Best Food for English Cocker Spaniel

 English Cocker Spaniel Nutritional Profile

-Dietary planning for English Cocker Spaniel starts with understanding this breed's Medium (26-34 lbs) physique and merry character.
+Feeding planning for an English Cocker Spaniel rests on two easy-to-observe inputs, the Medium (26-34 lbs) build and the merry behavioral profile, both translate directly into calorie and macronutrient choices.
 Over a 12-14 years lifespan, the right nutrition foundation prevents many common health issues.
 English Cocker Spaniel dogs with high exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins at 28-35% of total calories fuels English Cocker Spaniel's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for English Cocker Spaniel to maintain coat health and joint function.

 Life-Stage Feeding Guide for English Cocker Spaniel